hidde-jan/Blockchaingers.github.io/README.md

 2. The more guidelines you get right, the more points you get.

+3. if you have multiple repos the lowest scoring repo is your final mark (weakest link principle).

-3. On Sunday April 8th ask for a sticker with your score and put the sticker on the canvas.
+4. On Sunday April 8th between 9:00 and 11:00 ask for a sticker with your final score.

+5. Put the sticker on the canvas.